-D. Packet Delivery Ratio Details
+D. Packet Delivery Ratio

-The fraction of the originated application data packets each protocol was able to deliver at varying time as shown in fig (e).
-As packet delivery ratio shows both the completeness and correctness of the routing protocol and also measure of efficiency.
+The fraction of the originated application data packets by each protocol was able to deliver at varying time as shown in figur (10).
+As packet delivery ratio shows both the completeness and correctness of the routing protocol and also the measure of efficiency.
 We used packet delivery rate as the ratio of number of data packets received at the sink node to the number of data packets transmitted by source nodes having a route in its routing table after a successful route discovery.
 For all protocols packet delivery ratio is independent of offered traffic load, where routing protocols OLSR, AODV, TORA delivering about 81, 53.6 and 53.1 % of the packets in all cases.
-OLSR provides better packet delivery rate than all other routing protocols, on the other hand TORA has higher delivery ratio as compared to AODV.
-As packet delivery ratio indicates the loss rate that can be seen by the transport protocols that effects the maximum throughput that the network can handle.
-OLSR have MRPs for each cluster which maintains routes for group of destination, packets that the MAC layer is unable to deliver are dropped since there are no alternate routes.
-In fig (f) we have used different scales of axes to show results of packet delivery ratio visibly for reactive and hybrid protocol.
+OLSR provides better packet delivery rate than all other routing protocols, on the other hand AODV has higher delivery ratio as compared to TORA.
+As packet delivery ratio indicates the loss rate which can be seen by the transport protocols that effects the maximum throughput of network.
+OLSR have MRPs for each cluster, which maintains routes for the group of destination, packets that the MAC layer is unable to deliver are dropped since there are no alternate routes.

+In figure (11) we have used different scales of axes to show results of packet delivery ratio visibly for reactive and hybrid protocol.
+In AODV and TORA graph starts after hundred seconds because AODV and TORA takes time for computing route to receive data packets on destination as these protocols constructs route on demand whereas OLSR is a proactive routing protocol and uses routing table to send data packets at once.
 TORA in 50 MN wireless networks delivered around fifty three percentages of data packets over simulation time, TORA fall short to converge because of increased congestion.
-In TORA mainly data packets were dropped because of short lived routing loops, which are part of its link reversal process.
-In that when MN X has some routing packets for sending to Z by intermediate node Y. While in link reversal process, if mobile node's Y link to Z breaks down then Y can reverse its link to X and transmit routing updation message to its neighbors, by the time X receives the routing updation message, data packets to Z can loop between X and Y. After receiving route updation message, it starts sending routing packets from Z to X. When the packet of next hop and previous hop are same then more data packets were dropped because the packets were looped until time to live expires or when loop exited; moreover, data packets which were in loops interfered by broadcast UPDATE packet from neighbor mobile nodes which in turn can resolve routing loop.
-It was observed that packet delivery ratio was less in TORA than AODV.
-Moreover, routing protocols have differed in how much protocols can deliver packets to destination mobile node.